modflowpy/pyphoenix-project/docs/dev/srs.md

 The product lets the user define a model domain, including grid dimensions, cell sizes, and boundary conditions.

-flopy4 can create grid definitions in different formats: structured, unstructured, **... (more)**
+flopy4 can create grid definitions in different formats: structured (DIS), vertex (DISV), unstructured (DISU).
+And is open for expansion of new grid definitions.

 flopy4 can create MODFLOW models that support parallel processing.
+It can pre-process models by splitting them up, ready for parallel computation.

 The product contains functions to plot model output and gives the user configurable or extendable options for customization.